HumayunMulla/Time-Management-System/README.md

   1. DOT.NET Framework 4.5
   2. Visual Studio 2019
   3. Registered account on https://remotemysql.com/
-   a.
-T-SQL scripts used in this project are present in SQL folder.
+  4. T-SQL scripts used in this project are present in SQL folder.